enh11/heart_hypergroups/README.md

-# Heart Hypergroups
+# Heart Hypergroups and Hv-groups

-A mathematical exploration of hypergroups and hyperoperations applied to heart-related structures.
-This repository provides functions to analyze and manipulate hypergroups, focusing on their algebraic properties and applications.
+A mathematical exploration of hypergroups and Hv-groups with a focus on the computation of the fundamental group and the heart.

 ## Table of Contents